Yari-Carelli/Company-Website/README.md

 - Deploy a Front-End web application to a Cloud platform
 - Maximise future maintainability through documentation, code structure and organisation
 - Demonstrate and document the development process through a version control system such as GitHub

 #

+## User Stories

+- As a Site User, I want to understand the website, so I can learn more about the brand.
+- As a Site User, I want to be able to easily navigate through the website, so I can find the information I am looking for.
+- As a Mobile Device User, I want the website to be responsive, so I can use my phone or tablet to easily visit it.

+#